 Before It was Glenwood South

 Well!
 It just so happened that the deck we were sitting on is across the street from what is now Glenwood Towers, a subsidized housing complex for seniors.
-I pointed to the old stone buildings adjacent to the high-rise, which serve as offices for the Raleigh Housing Authority.
+I pointed to the old stone buildings adjacent to the high-rise which now serve as offices for the Raleigh Housing Authority.
 That, I said, is where I went to kindergarten in 1956-57, when it was the Ravenscroft (Episcopal) School.

 As I recall, that end of Glenwood Avenue was still all residential in the ’50s— except for the Pine State Creamery across the street.
 I was beguiled by that building back then, with its tall, yellow-brick corner tower lording over our playground.
-Seems like my class got a tour there once, and we were even treated to a sampling of ice cream.
+Seems I remember my class got a tour there once, and we were even treated to a sampling of ice cream.

 During the mid-1950s, Glenwood Ave. from Tucker south to Hillsboro Street, had begun transitioning from residential to commercial.
 Businesses such as auto garages, tire shops, upholsterers, plumbers and typewriter and TV repair shops occupied the storefronts along the street.

 During my lunch break I would often walk down the block to the Milk ‘n More Store for a pint of chocolate milk and maybe a pack of Nabs or a Honey Bun.
 The Milk ‘n More was sort of an outlet store for Pine State Creamery across the street.
 The TexMex restaurant on the corner occupies that store building now.